diku-dk/futhark-website/blog/2019-12-18-design-flaws-in-futhark.rst

 name-spacing, ML-style module systems also support *parametric modules*, by which modules can be parameterised over the concrete implementation of some other module.
-This allows us to program against interfaces that than implementations, and provides a powerful mechanism for generic programming.
+This allows us to program against interfaces rather than implementations, and provides a powerful mechanism for generic programming.

 .. code-block:: Futhark